isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/book-bugs-events.md

 <img src="/images/events/bookbugsx/Bonanza Banner Events.png" alt="Book Bugs Bonanza June 2021" style="width: 100%">

-**The Book Bugs June Bonanza is now over, but you can still vote for the Week 3 winner at the Public Libraries' Instagram Story (<a href="https://www.instagram.com/publiclibrarysg/" target="_blank" rel="noopener noreferrer">@publiclibrarysg</a>) on 22 June 2021.** Here are the results and activity sheets for each week.
+**The Book Bugs June Bonanza is now over, but you can still do the activity sheets!** Here are the results and activity sheets for each week.
 We hope you are inspired by these amazing masterpieces, and will submit your very own for our future events!

 **Week 1**